Types of Bamboo in the UK

 It’s advisable to avoid growing ‘running bamboo’, and this is because they have an aggressive growth habit, often spreading uncontrollably and affecting surrounding areas.
 Whilst you may be wondering whether this growth is manageable, not every type of bamboo is this aggressive.
 What’s called ‘clumping/clump-forming bamboo’, which is considered a tamer type of bamboo, can be better for a garden.
 Clumping bamboo stills spreads underground, but it’s not invasive enough to evoke the panic of identifying a plant like Japanese knotweed.

 In recent years, the RHS has even updated its guidance on “bamboo control”, including advice for managing varieties of this plant.
-If it causes a problem to your property, you will have two options: either bring it back under control or remove it altogether.
+If it causes a problem to your property, you will have two options: either bring it back under control or completely remove the bamboo.

 The Role of Rhizomes